What HIPAA Cybersecurity Requirements Actually Demand

 A BAA must specify permitted uses and disclosures of ePHI, require the business associate to implement appropriate safeguards, and obligate them to report breaches.
 Without a signed BAA, any ePHI access by a third party constitutes an unauthorized disclosure — a violation independent of whether a breach actually occurred.
 OCR has assessed significant penalties in cases where covered entities failed to obtain BAAs before sharing data with vendors.

 Documentation requirements under §164.316 mandate written policies and procedures for every Security Rule standard, retained for six years from creation or last effective date.
 This documentation must be immediately available during an OCR investigation.
-Gaps in documentation compound every other violation and eliminate your organization's ability to demonstrate good-faith compliance efforts.
+Gaps in documentation compound every other violation and eliminate your ability to demonstrate good-faith compliance efforts.

 Organizations frequently overlook subcontractors in their BAA mapping.
 If your billing vendor uses a third-party clearinghouse that touches ePHI, that clearinghouse must also have a BAA with the billing vendor.
 The chain of accountability extends to every entity in the data flow.
+A zero-trust approach to data movement helps map exactly where ePHI flows across these vendor relationships.

 HIPAA Security Rule Compliance Checklist